codeforlansing/cityzen-server/.github/CONTRIBUTING.md

 to download the project to your computer.

 The full `git clone` command will vary depending on the name of the GitHub project in which you are working.
-For the "cityzen-server" project the full command is as follows:
+For the `cityzen-server` project the full command is as follows:

 ``` sh
 git clone https://github.com/codeforlansing/cityzen-server.git